NDTV: 1984–1998: Doordarshan era

-In 1984, the journalist Radhika Roy and her economist husband Prannoy Roy founded New Delhi Television.
-The company began operation as a production house of news segments for the public broadcaster Doordarshan and international satellite news channels.
-It was converted into a commercial news network in 1988, and became the first independent television news network in India.
-Doordarshan allotted a slot to the network to air a weekly broadcast called The World This Week, a news magazine programme that was commissioned by the director general of the public broadcaster, Bhaskar Ghose and covered international news.
+In 1984, the journalist Radhika Roy and her husband, economist Prannoy Roy, founded New Delhi Television.
+The company began as a production house of news segments for the public broadcaster Doordarshan and international satellite news channels.
+It was converted into a commercial news network in 1988, and became India's first independent television news network.
+Doordarshan gave the network a weekly broadcast, The World This Week, an international news magazine programme commissioned by the director general of the public broadcaster, Bhaskar Ghose.
 The weekly news bulletin was described as an instant hit among its Indian viewers.

-The network was then contracted by Doordarshan to produce its coverage of the Indian general elections and budget session specials which too became widely popular.
-The first election result telecast produced by NDTV was that of the 1989 Indian general election, which was also the first televised live coverage of an election result in India, it employed hot-lines across the country and featured visual graphics, discussions and debates.
-The format developed by NDTV was contrasted with the simple official announcements publicised by Doordarshan in previous elections and was adopted as a template by news broadcasters over the following decades.
+Doordarshan then contracted the network by to produce coverage of the Indian general elections and budget session specials, which also became widely popular.
+The first election result telecast NDTV produced was that of the 1989 Indian general election, which was also the first televised live coverage of an election result in India.
+It employed hotlines across the country and featured visual graphics, discussions and debates.
+The format NDTV developed contrasted with the simple official announcements Doordarshan publicised in previous elections and was adopted as a template by news broadcasters over the following decades.
 The terms of agreement between Doordarshan and NDTV were modified in the same year and the company began paying a fee for its weekly slot instead of being a contractor under the public broadcaster.
 During the initial years, there was a delay of 10 minutes between telecast and production of live news due to government regulations, which later shifted to five minutes.

-The World This Week continued to be aired till 1995.
-It was aired on Fridays at 10:00 pm, and was described as "the only India-based programme which looked out at the rest of the world".
+The World This Week aired till 1995 on Fridays at 10:00 pm, and was described as "the only India-based programme which looked out at the rest of the world".
 In 1993, CNN began collaborating with NDTV to produce select coverage for the weekly news bulletin.
-The weekly was the first privately produced news bulletin in India, and became one of the top rated programmes on Doordarshan.
-According to Prannoy Roy, it was not difficult to appear good in comparison to Doordarshan which he described as more radio than television and that they were aided by the time period being most "newsiest" in television history.
-The news bulletin covered a number of major events such as the 1989 Tiananmen Square protests, the Fall of the Berlin Wall, the Dissolution of the Soviet Union and the Breakup of Yugoslavia, some of which were covered live from the respective countries by NDTV.
+The weekly was the first privately produced news bulletin in India, and became one of Doordarshan's top-rated programmes.
+Prannoy Roy said it was not difficult to appear good in comparison to Doordarshan, which he described as more radio than television, and said it helped that the time period was the "newsiest" in television history.
+The news bulletin covered several major events, such as the 1989 Tiananmen Square protests and massacre, the fall of the Berlin Wall, the dissolution of the Soviet Union and breakup of Yugoslavia, some of which NDTV covered live from their respective countries.